MyCryptoHQ/knowledge-base-content/how-to/sending/how-to-change-nonce-external-provider.md

 <Accordion>
 <AccordionItem title="MetaMask">

 To change the nonce in MetaMask, you have to enable this option first.
-In MetaMask, go to Settings, Advaned, and scroll down until you see "Customize transaction nonce."
+In MetaMask, go to Settings, Advanced, and scroll down until you see "Customize transaction nonce."
 Make sure this option is enabled.

 ![The "Customize transaction nonce" setting in MetaMask](../../assets/how-to/sending/how-to-change-nonce-external-provider/customize-transaction-nonce-setting.png)